Worlds Collide (2019): Storylines

-The card included matches that resulted from scripted storylines, where wrestlers portrayed villains, heroes, or less distinguishable characters in scripted events that built tension and culminated in a wrestling match or series of matches.
-Results were predetermined by WWE's writers on the 205 Live, NXT, and NXT UK brands, with storylines produced on WWE's weekly television shows, NXT, NXT UK, and the cruiserweight-exclusive 205 Live.
+The card included matches that resulted from scripted storylines.
+Results were predetermined by WWE's writers on the NXT, NXT UK, and 205 Live brands, with storylines produced on WWE's weekly television shows, NXT, NXT UK, and the cruiserweight-exclusive 205 Live.

 On January 10, a 15-man battle royal was announced for the event.
 The order of elimination in the battle royal determined the first-round matches for the Worlds Collide tournament.
 The winner of the battle royal would receive a bye to the second-round.